PrestaShop/docs/src/content/1.7/development/webservice/_index.md

 ##### Control returned fields with "display"

-The `display` parameter can be used to return all fields when used with the **full** value: `http://example.com/api/addresses/1?display=full`.
+The `display` parameter can be used to return all fields when used with the **full** value: `http://example.com/api/addresses/?display=full`.

-You can also ask for certain fields if you use a list of fields names in brackets: `http://example.com/api/addresses/1?display=[id,lastname,firstname,phone_mobile]`
+You can also ask for certain fields if you use a list of fields names in brackets: `http://example.com/api/addresses/?display=[id,lastname,firstname,phone_mobile]`

 {{% notice note %}}
+This parameter can only be used for listings, not for individual records.
+If you want individual record with specific fields, you need to use both `display` and `filter` parameters.
+{{% /notice %}}

+{{% notice note %}}
 A response obtained with "display" other than "full" can't be used in a **PUT** (update) request, because the `WebserviceRequest` class validation for fields is the same for **POST** (create) and **PUT** (update).

-This should be fixed in a near future with a *yet-to-come-pull-request*!
+This should be fixed in a near future with a *yet-to-come-pull-request* introducing the PATCH method!
 {{% /notice %}}

 ##### Control returned items with "filter"